ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         0. Creating and hosting the Apple App Site Association file

             The general procedure of creating the association file is described in [Setting Up an App’s Associated Domains](https://developer.apple.com/documentation/security/password_autofill/setting_up_an_app_s_associated_domains#3001215), and Universal Links specifics are provided in the [Enabling Universal Links](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links#3002229) article.
-Once again, for Universal Links you will need to add the "applinks" key in the file,  with the "apps" key set to an empty array and the "details" key populated with the app's specifics, where the "appID" value consists of your development `Team Identifier` and  your app `Bundle Identifier` separated by a period.
+Once again, for Universal Links, you will need to add the "applinks" key in the file, with the "apps" key set to an empty array, and the "details" key populated with the app's specifics, where the "appID" value consists of your development `Team Identifier` and your app `Bundle Identifier` separated by a period.
 For example:

             ```json
             {